Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 - Chronic obstructive pulmonary disease (COPD) is the fourth leading cause of death in the United States.
 The disease is characterized by an abnormal inflammatory response in the lungs and restricted airflow (documented by breathing test).
 The disease typically develops after age 35.

 - Cigarette smoking remains the major cause of COPD.
-But it isn't the only cause.
-In most studies, smoking accounts for about 80% of COPD cases.
-Quitting smoking can improve lung function and help to prevent death from COPD.
-Other causes, such as genetic syndromes (alpha-1 antitrypsin deficiency) and exposures to pollutants such as dust, irritants and fumes can also contribute to the disease.
+Smoking also accounts for about 75% of deaths related to COPD.
+Quitting smoking can improve or stabilize lung function and help to prevent death from COPD.
+However, smoking isn't the only cause of COPD, and up to 1 in 4 people with COPD have never smoked.
+Other causes, such as genetic syndromes (alpha-1 antitrypsin deficiency) and exposures to pollutants such as dust, irritants, and fumes can also contribute to the disease.

 - An overall treatment strategy may include medication, lifestyle changes, education, pulmonary rehabilitation, oxygen therapy, and perhaps surgery.
 Patients and caregivers must assess the benefits and side effects of treatment options.

 - Combination therapy can reduce the risk of exacerbations.
 But the treatment must take into account the increased risk of side effects.
-Current guidelines support long-acting beta-agonists and anti-cholinergics as primary therapy, supplemented by regular use of corticosteroids for patients who experience frequent exacerbations.
+Current guidelines support long-acting beta-agonists and anticholinergics as primary therapy, supplemented by regular use of corticosteroids for people who experience frequent exacerbations.
+A combination anticholinergic and long-acting beta-2-agonist inhaler (Anoro Ellipta) and most recently a combination of anticholinergic, long acting beta-2-agonist, and steroid inhaler (Trelegy Ellipta) are also available.

 Other Treatments and Guidelines

-- Pulmonary rehabilitation may offer benefit to patients who experienced a recent exacerbation of COPD.
+- Pulmonary rehabilitation may offer benefits to people who experienced a recent exacerbation of COPD.
 It may reduce hospital admissions and mortality, and improve quality of life.
-While once reserved for patients with severe disease, it can also be beneficial to those with less severe disease.
+While once reserved for people with severe disease, it can also be beneficial to those with less severe disease.

 - The American College of Physicians (ACP), American College of Chest Physicians (ACCP), American Thoracic Society (ATS), and European Respiratory Society (ERS), have produced clinical guidelines for the diagnosis and management of COPD.
 They stress the importance of patient history and physical examination for predicting airflow obstruction, spirometry for screening or diagnosis of COPD, and assessing management strategies including inhaled medications, pulmonary rehabilitation and supplemental oxygen.